All Episodes

 That's exactly right.

-Uh no, they cannot.
+No, they cannot.

-Well, then what's the beef?
+Well, then, what's the beef?

 We'd like to know that also.

-I went to a meeting last Monday in which the board voted yes to include this verbiage into their regulations, and the assistant attorney general that was also present at the meeting told them that they had no jurisdiction concerning attire, but that they had the uh authority to rewrite the regulations if that's what they chose to do, and that is what they chose to do.
+And the assistant attorney general that was also present at the meeting told them that they had no jurisdiction concerning attire, but that they had the authority to rewrite the regulations if that's what they chose to do.

-What are you gonna do?
+What are you going to do?

-Right now we're not we're not doing anything.
+Right now, we're not doing anything.

-Um I think that we want to see what the final result of the uh is and let me tell you right now, Ken, let me tell you right now what you need to do.
+Let me tell you right now, Ken, let me tell you right now what you need to do.

-The heart attack grill is a great model.
+The Heart Attack Grill is a great model.

-Uh and that's what you need.
+And that's what you need.

-You need a public ground swell of support for your freedom to run your business as you want.
+You need a public groundswell of support for your freedom to run your business as you want.

 You are not oppressing these stylists.

-They're not, you know, they they they are choosing to work there based on what your requirements are.
+They are choosing to work there based on what your requirements are.

 And even if they could, yippee.